usharesoft/appcenter-docs/end-user/en/source/pages/templating/appliance-publish.rst

 		* performing a blackbox migration of a Windows machine;
 		* performing a whitebox migration of a Windows machine with the appliance configured as to not run sysprep automatically on its first boot.

-		.. note:: In cases these cases, the Azure Virtual Machine Agent should be installed manually before the migration process.
+		.. note:: In these cases, the Azure Virtual Machine Agent should be installed manually before the migration process.

 	#.
 The published image will be listed under ``Images`` when: